 Increases analytics adoption and literacy.

+Adoption starts with engaging the consumer.
+When consumers have multiple places to go, multiple experiences (some tailored and some not) it makes it hard.
+The analytics catalog creates a single place and experience for the consumers.
+A really good analytics catalog will let you provide different experiences for different groups of consumers.
 Data literacy really comes down to – does the user understand the data and the context they are consuming.
 There are so many fancy chart types, but you’ll find that the most used are the simplest (bar, column, pie) because they are easy to understand by the widest audience.
 To get to those fancier and sometimes better charts we need to explain and teach what they are showing.
 Lastly the ability to add context in the form of commentary is also helpful for consumers.
 Analytics catalogs here help by allowing grouping of analytics content together that is related.
 Could be a certain topic or related to a workflow.
 A great analytics catalog can put these assets or pieces of them together and allow for the create to add the text for explanation of what and why.

 Provides pathways for Analytics Governance across the organization.